rcarrata/rcarrata.github.io/_posts/2019-08-26-ocp4_upi_installation_aws.md

 * PrivateSubnets

-* NOTE: The filter for identify the Private and the Public subnets in this case is Tags.Key=="kubernetes.io/role/internal-elb because the Subnets are deployed with this tags
+* NOTE: The filter to identify the private and public subnets in this case is Tags.Key=="kubernetes.io/role/internal-elb because the subnets are deployed with these tags.

 ```
 [root@clientvm 130 ~/06-cloudformation]# privatesubnets=$( aws ec2 describe-subnets --filter="Name=vpc-id,Values=$vpcid" | jq -r '.Subnets[] | select(.Tags[].Value=="private")  | .SubnetId' | paste -s -d",")